htmlcenterhq/unstrapped/readme.md

 ### Gulp

 Gulp is used as a task manager for working with source files, setting up the project and building the Unstrapped theme for distribution.
-Few of the commands supported by Unstrapped
+Few of the commands supported by framework

     gulp dist
     gulp compile-sass